Fish Habitat Flows and Water Rights Project - Draft EIR

 - August 24, 2016 – Monte Rio Community Center, 20488 Highway 116, 4-8 p.m.

 September 13, 2016 –Sonoma County Board of Supervisors Chambers, 575 Administration Drive, Santa Rosa, no earlier than 3 p.m.
-The hearing will include a presentation about the Proposed Project and an opportunity for public comments.
-The hearing will be televised and available for viewing at a later date by going to http://sonomacounty.ca.gov/Board-of-Supervisors/Calendar/.
+The hearing included a presentation about the Proposed Project and an opportunity for public comments.
+The hearing was televised and recorded.

 Review the Fish Flow Project DEIR: